kalpit-sharma-dev/common-lib/src/common-lib/runtime/logger/README.md

 **What is Transaction ID**

 - This should be **business transaction id** to track complete business flow across services.
-- We should have **transaction id from each of caller in the continuum eco-system**, in case API is the originator it should generate the new transaction id for subsequent usage
+- We should have **transaction id from each of caller in the google eco-system**, in case API is the originator it should generate the new transaction id for subsequent usage
 - Whenever you generate a log file, include the Transaction ID in the log message
 - Transction should be an **UUID**
   - [Helper Functions](../../utils)